wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/apocalypse.md

 toc: true
 ---

+The Apocalypse, as described in the biblical Book of Revelation, is a series of events that marks the end of the world as it is known.
+According to the text, the Apocalypse involves a series of cataclysmic events, including wars, plagues, natural disasters, and the rise of the Antichrist.
+At the climax of these events, there will be a final battle between good and evil, and Jesus Christ will return to Earth to defeat Satan and establish a new heaven and a new earth.

+The exact nature and timing of the events described in the Apocalypse are a matter of interpretation and have been the subject of much debate throughout history.
+Some believe that the Apocalypse is a literal depiction of the end of the world, while others interpret it symbolically or allegorically.
+Regardless of one's interpretation, the Apocalypse is a central aspect of many Christian beliefs about the end of the world and the second coming of Jesus Christ.

 ### In Raëlism 🔯

 According to the second book _Extraterrestrials Took Me To Their Planet_, Chapter The Keys, the Apocalypse as the Age of Revelation is mentioned in the context of being one of the keys to unlock our potential: